qubit-science-club/quantum_reinforcement_learning/README.md

 As we can see, two kinds of entropy behave differently, although there is some correlation between them.

 Decrease in entropy often correlates with better reward.
 It is best seen near the end of the learning process, so entropy reduction might signal a stabilization of the learning process.
-But it doesn't apply the other way (lower entropy does not correlate with steady reward).
+But it doesn't apply the other way (steady reward does not imply lower entropy).

 ### Classical Q-learnig: